 What Is A Web Host?

-Bandwidth is the amount of data that is transferred from websites to the people viewing them.
+Bandwidth is the amount of data transferred from websites to the people viewing them.
 The amount transferred depends on how much traffic the website gets and the file size of the webpages being accessed, including any images they may contain.
-Since most people don't know how much bandwidth their site will need, many hosts provide unlimited bandwidth so you won't need to worry about your site using too much.
+Since most people don't know how much bandwidth their site will need, some hosts provide unlimited bandwidth with all their plans so there's no need to worry if a site will use too much.

 What About The Domain

 Nearly all web hosts offer domain registration along with web hosting and some even offer a free domain as long as you host your website with them.
-But you do not need to register your web address with the web host.
-In fact it's better and less expensive to register a domain separately at a domain registrar, then set it up to work with your web hosting account.
+But you do not need to register your web address with the web host, you can register it separately at a domain registrar, then set it up to work with your web hosting account.

-Web hosts offer the option of transferring a domain, this is NOT the same as setting up your domain to work with your website.
-If you already have a domain (recommended) and are buying web hosting, choose the option to use your own existing domain (some web hosts might phrase it a bit differently).
+Web hosts also offer the option of transferring a domain, this means moving a domain from the registrar to the web host and is NOT the same as connecting a domain to a website.
+If you already have a domain and want to keep it where it is, choose the option to use your own existing domain when buying web hosting (some web hosts might phrase it a bit differently).